Seif-Aldin-Yasser/Swag_Labs_Automation_Web_Testing_Project/README.md

 ## ⚙️ Automation Testing

-- 🔐 **Login**: Verify login functionality using valid credentials
+- 🔐 **Login**– Verify login functionality using valid credentials
-- 🛒 **Add to Cart**: Select a product and verify that it is added correctly
+- 🛒 **Add to Cart**– Select a product and verify that it is added correctly
-- 🧺 **View Cart**: Click on the cart icon and confirm that added items are displayed
+- 🧺 **View Cart**– Click on the cart icon and confirm that added items are displayed
 ---

 ## ⚙️ How to Run Automated Tests (Maven + TestNG)